gerickehoeksema/task-manager/README.md

 ## Improvements
 - would like to improve User- and RoleManager to not have that clutter in the API
+- in the near future I would like to have IdentityServer managing all my users
+- OData might also be a nice improvement

 ## Time breakdown
 - Day 1: About 2 hours to get basic structure of project